-Happy baby = happy shoot and Saturday morning’s family portrait at Grand Army Plaza in Brooklyn with Miriam, Jon, and baby Ella went off without a hitch.
-I asked Miriam if she had any advice she would impart to families before they embark on baby’s first portrait, and here’s what she said:
+Happy baby equals an easy photo shoot and Saturday morning’s family portrait at Grand Army Plaza with Miriam, Jon, and baby Ella went off without a hitch.
+Want to know my top portrait tips as a Brooklyn baby photographer?
+Then read on in today’s blog post!

 Timing is everything.
 As everyone knows, I’m the ‘golden hour’ girl.
 But in the case of family portraits, baby knows best.
 Every child has a time of day when s/he is happiest…and fussiest.
 Each parent will have to gauge what time of day this is for her/his individual child, but for most little ones, it is just after a nap and a feeding.
 What baby wants, baby gets, and if that means your child is happiest at high noon, then that is when the photo session should be scheduled.

 In the case of Saturday’s shoot, Miriam knew that Ella was a morning baby.
 Ella normally wakes up from a nap around 9:45 a.m., has a quick feeding, and is then happy for an hour or so.
 We lucked out with overcast skies, which cut down o the amount of overhead sun.
 The timing could not have been better, and Ella did a great job smiling pretty for the camera.